faramarzmunshi/d2l-nlp/NLP/introduction2.md

 Now, let's move on with the problem formulation and slowly build the intuition behind sentiment classification.

 One crucial point you need to keep in mind while working in sentiment analysis is not all the words in a phrase convey the sentiment of the phrase.
 Words like "I", "Are", "Am", etc. do not contribute to conveying any kind of sentiments and hence, they are not relative in a sentiment classification context.
 Consider the problem of feature selection here.
 In feature selection, you try to figure out the most relevant features that relate the most to the class label.
 That same idea applies here as well.
 Therefore, only a handful of words in a phrase take part in this and identifying them and extracting them from the phrases prove to be challenging tasks.
-But don't worry, you will get to that.

 In this notebook, we are going to use GluonNLP to build a sentiment analysis model whose weights are initialized based on a pre-trained language model.
 Using pre-trained language model weights is a common approach for semi-supervised learning in NLP.
 In order to do a good job with large language modeling on a large corpus of text, our model must learn representations that contain information about the structure of natural language.
 Intuitively, by starting with these good features, versus simply random features, we're able to converge faster towards a superior model for our downstream task.